SABS-R3/software-engineering-day1/_episodes/12-procedural.md

 ---
 title: "Procedural Programming"
-teaching: 40
+teaching: 10
-exercises: 30
+exercises: 60
 questions:
 - "What is the Procedural paradigm?"
 - "How do I define functions in Python?"
-- "When should I use the Procedural paradigm?"
+- "Why should we separate code into functions?"
 objectives:
-- "Use functions to abstract details"
+- "Use functions to reduce the complexity of blocks of code"
+- "Recognise the importance of breaking code into discrete blocks"
 keypoints:
 - "Functions allow us to separate out blocks of code which perform a common task"
 - "Functions have their own scope and do not clash with variables defined outside"